David Peralta Preview, Player Props: Dodgers vs. Braves

-On Thursday, David Peralta (.290 slugging percentage in past 10 games, with no homers) and the Los Angeles Dodgers face the Atlanta Braves, whose starting pitcher will be Spencer Strider.
-First pitch is at 10:10 PM ET.
+David Peralta -- with a slugging percentage of .276 in his past 10 games (including no home runs) -- will be in action for the Los Angeles Dodgers against the Atlanta Braves, with Bryce Elder on the mound, on September 2 at 9:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Diamondbacks.
+He had a hitless performance in his most recent game (0-for-1) against the Braves.

 David Peralta Game Info & Props vs. the Braves